At 21, photographer Brooks Curran and his posse of Green Mountain freeskiers are putting the ski world on notice.

 There is a flash of powder, a huck off an ice fall, then they vanish.
 They move quietly through the forest, often at dawn when the snow is fresh and the light is good.

 They are a band of freeskiers who have taken their park tricks, big airs and ability to snake through the tightest of trees into the East Coast’s gnarliest terrain.

-This past December, they took off in a school bus they bought off Craigslist for $2,300.
+Last December, (2016) they took off in a school bus they bought off Craigslist for $2,300.
 They painted it blue, named it “Notion,” and headed West in pursuit of powder.

 Curran, himself a top skier who spent some time at Burke Mountain Academy, couldn’t ask for a better set of action models.

 At age 11, Curran began filming, “mainly videos of friends sledding on Mad River Rockets,” he says.
 His parents, Dennis and Ellen Curran are photographers who work out of the Mad River Valley.
 It was only two years ago, after his mother was hit by a car while running and injured, that Brooks, then 19, picked up a still camera and began helping out with the family business, shooting weddings.

 “A lot of us have never really skied the West so this is a discovery trip for us,” says Curran.
 “We’re also making a web video out of it called ‘Notion.’”